 The Guild is a not for profit organization for people who love to embroider, stitch, sew, create with yarn and fibre, and just have fun making things.

-The Guild has a serious side.
 We aim to be a centre of excellence for embroidery and needlework in the ACT.
 Members have access to experts in various techniques both inside and outside the Guild and they can explore, learn and delight in textile arts through our library.
 We also conserve examples of excellence in embroidery through our heritage textile collection.
 There is also a proud history of major contributions to public works of embroidery in the collections of Parliament House, the National Museum of Australia and the National Maritime Museum, Sydney.

 We’re also a community.
 We get together every week, use our library, join in classes and take part in special interest groups and events.